Next class begins April 2018. Registration will open soon. In the meantime, please email Marilyn with any questions.

 Craft Your Truth/Claim Your Voice

-A 6-Month Memoir Writing Program for Women Who Want to Craft Their Truth into Art and Claim Their Voice from Silence
+A Group Memoir Writing Program for Women Who Want to Craft Their Truth into Art and Claim Their Voice from Silence

-Craft Your Truth/Claim Your Voice is a 6-month group mentoring program—with an optional 1:1 component—that integrates the craft skills essential to writing memoir with the consciousness work necessary to claim your voice and your truth from the cultural shame and silencing that keeps so many women’s stories untold.
+Craft Your Truth/Claim Your Voice is a group mentoring program that integrates the craft skills essential to writing memoir with the consciousness work necessary to claim your voice and your truth from the cultural shame and silencing that keeps so many women’s stories untold.

 Together these Craft and Consciousness tracks provide the 12 core modules of the Craft Your Truth/Claim Your Voice program.
 These modules are cumulative.
 Each module builds upon the previous module so that, as you hone your craft skills, you simultaneously create a conscious writing practice that goes against the grain of internalized silencing.
 The energy and momentum you cultivate in your writing practice will energize every other area of your life.
 Why?
 Because when you show up for your writing, you show up for yourself.